South Carolina marks ex-slave's daring sail to freedom

 "He made the decision to stick his neck out," Moore said.
 "He was going to be free or he was going to be dead."

-The exhibit that Moore helped put together at the South Carolina State Museum has traveled to a dozen East Coast cities and will be on tour through 2017, said program manager Jeff Powley.
+The exhibit that Moore helped put together at the South Carolina State Museum has travelled to a dozen East Coast cities and will be on tour through 2017, said program manager Jeff Powley.

 "History is as much a tool of culture as it is an articulation of events," Moore said.
 "Stories like Robert Smalls' can be so valuable to the African-American community because he achieved enormous things at astronomical odds."